 Table of Contents

 As the name suggests, these vessels are spherical.
-They are typically used for storing gases under high pressure, such as LPG (Liquefied Petroleum Gas).
-Their design minimizes the surface area exposed to pressure, making them highly efficient.
+Typically, they are used for storing gases under high pressure, such as LPG (Liquefied Petroleum Gas).
+Because of their geometry, the surface area exposed to pressure is minimized, making them highly efficient.

-These are designed primarily to store liquids or gases.
-They can be found in various industries, from storing crude oil in refineries to holding milk in dairies.
+These vessels are mainly designed to store liquids or gases.
+Consequently, they are found in various industries, from storing crude oil in refineries to holding milk in dairies.

 These vessels facilitate the transfer of heat between two or more fluids.
-Commonly used in power plants and refrigeration systems, they play a crucial role in energy conservation and temperature regulation.
+Commonly, they are used in power plants and refrigeration systems.
+As a result, they play a crucial role in energy conservation and temperature regulation.

 Used predominantly in the chemical and pharmaceutical industries, reactors are vessels where chemical reactions take place.
 They are designed to withstand not only pressure but also the corrosive or reactive nature of the substances they contain.